 Sid Dobrin is the Chair of the English Department at the University of Florida.
 His research specializes in composition theory, visual rhetoric, digital rhetoric, posthumanism, and environmental rhetoric.
 He is the author or editor of more than a dozen books on those subjects.
 To view lists of his recent publications, visit Sid’s personal website : here.

 Emily Brooks is a PhD student at the University of Florida, specializing in history of the book, children’s literature and culture, and digital humanities (HASTAC and NEH Scholar).
 She is the instructor of self-designed UF courses such as Cod(ex)2position, Makeademia, Making Media Meta, Disney Then and Now, Disneyfication of American Literature and Culture, Survey of American Children’s Fantasy Literature, The History (and Future) of the Book, and Writing About Magic.
 Previous positions include production editor of ImageTexT: Interdisciplinary Comics Studies; co-instructor of Marston Science Library Arduino trainings; and THATCamp Gainesville committee planning member.
 Learn more at emilyfbrooks.com

-Shannon Butts is a doctoral student at the University of Florida working in writing and media studies and critical making.
+Shannon Butts is a PhD candidate at the University of Florida working in writing and media studies and critical making.
 Her research interests include visual rhetoric, remix writing, Digital DIY, public pedagogy, and circulation studies.
 Shannon’s work examines the hybrid ecology of material and digital making through technologies like 3D printing and augmented reality.
-In addition, Shannon teaches courses at UF focused on remix and remediation, making as writing, and writing through media.
+In addition, Shannon teaches courses at UF focused on technical and professional communication, remix and remediation, making as writing, and writing through media.